solid-design-system/solid/CONTRIBUTING.md

 When utilizing external dependencies, it's crucial to prioritize security.
 Before integrating a new package, research it online, check for security advisories and community feedback, and assess its maintenance status and compatibility.

+We highly recommend to use websites e.g. https://nvd.nist.gov/vuln/search to check a dependency/package before adding them to the project.
 ## Migration Guides

 Each new component in the Solid Design System, representing an old component from the Component Library, must have a migration guide.
 This helps developers to easily switch from the old component to the new one.
 The migration guide should be placed in the `packages/components/src/docs/Migration` folder.
 The migration guide should base on the [migration guide template](./templates/migration-guide-template.mdx) and be named by the old component name (e.g.`ui-button.mdx`).